rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 One model that I like a lot is the one presented in [the second CS267 lecture](https://www.youtube.com/watch?v=ictIJF2WXHE) and represented in Figure 2:

-- Assume a simple machine with just 2 levels of memory, fast and slow (think of e.g. DRAM / registers) and the following properties and notations:
+- Assume a simple machine with just 2 levels of memory, fast and slow (think of e.g. RAM / registers) and the following properties and notations:
     - $M=$ number of words that fits into fast memory,
     - no latency (simplifying assumption),
     - $t_m=$ time per slow memory operation i.e. to move a word from fast to slow memory (inverse BW from Table 1 multiplied by 8 in our case since we are doing FP64 and ignoring latency),